- Category: blog

 - TIFF has better support for metadata changes/updates.

-- TIFF is publicly documented, PSD is not.
-That makes TIFF a preferred file format for the long term conservation of digital files.
+- TIFF is publicly documented, this is one of the reasons that TIFF a preferred file format.

-- TIFF can save EVERYTHING a PSD can save including layers, paths, channels, transparency, annotations and can go up to 4 GIGS in file size.
+- TIFF can do EVERYTHING a PSD can save including layers, transparency, etc. and be saved up to 4 GIGS in size.

 - TIFF can save all the color spaces PSD can.